-- stall/fence walking
+- stall/fence walking, weaving, hot

 A person who has been forced to perform beyond their capabilities or comfort levels at work consistently & have not been appreciated for their efforts, will experience anxiety & want to quit their job.

-- avoidance, balking, laziness
+- avoidance, balking, laziness, hard to catch

 An upset/angry person walking down the street will not walk with a consistent speed, pace or cadence.
 Physically, their movements will follow the flow of their thoughts.
-As they focus more and less on recalling the situation, their movements will speed up & slow down to match the thought processes.
+As they focus more and less on recalling the situations, their movements will speed up & slow down to match the thought processes.

 A person who is frightened or apprehensive of a situation or object being approached.
 Although friends may have more confidence & are willing to move forward (a haunted house for example), the person will oscillate between moving forward & retreating.
 What would happen if they were pushed in before they were ready?